 Review of Northern Expedition ferry

 MS Northern Expedition ferry is a Ro-Ro passenger vessel owned and operated by the Canadian company BC FERRIES.
-The ship has max capacity of 600 passengers and 115 cars.
+The ship has a max capacity of 600 passengers and 115 cars.
 The vessel was launched in 2009 and currently operates on the Kaien Island-Graham Island ("Haida Gwaii") ferry route Prince Rupert-Skidegate (crossing time 7 hours).

 The ship's staterooms as categories are Luxury, Outside and Inside.

 - Luxury Cabins (aft on Deck 6) are beautifully appointed and fitted with flat TVs and DVD players.